MangoIV/le_chiff_ble/README.md

 # le_chiff_ble
 ## What is this?
 This is a drop-in replacement PCB for [tominabox1's](https://github.com/tominabox1) Le Chiffre keyboard, one of my all time favourite boards.
 I redesigned the existing PCB from top up and added bluetooth.
 Please be so kind and check out the [original repo](https://github.com/tominabox1/Le-Chiffre-Keyboard) and leave a star.
 This is where you can also find case files for this PCB.

 Some of the footprints are not taken from the standard kicad libraries, huge thanks to [foostan](https://github.com/foostan) for making the awesome "kbd" library and to [ai03](https://ai03.com/) for their super nice footprint libraries, the minew symbol and footprints are by [oreore](https://github.com/ogatatsu).

-All graphics on my PCB are handdrawn and belong to noone but me.
+All graphics on my PCB are hand drawn and belong to no-one but me.

+There are two PCBs in this repo one
+- with hotswap, no silkscreen, see kicad/le_chiff_ble_hotswap
+- without hotswap, with silkscreen, see kicad/le_chiff_ble

 **I do not take any responsibility for what you do with the files supplied here in any way.
 Neither do I guarantee they're working for whatever purpose you intend ot use them.**